How to Protect Your Bones and Joints Enjoying Fall Workouts

 Both Dr. Rosen and Taryn say that the best way to stay healthy is to find activities that you enjoy.
 For Taryn, that is running.
 She likes to switch things up by adding trail running to her usual routing.
 She also recommends getting off of the treadmill and running outside, especially in the fall with its cooler temperatures and beautiful scenery.
 She says many people are taking up cross country running, which is a great idea for this time of year.

 Dr. Rosen likes to stay active by biking and golfing, which he says is a great low impact exercise for people of any age.
 He also recommends other low impact activities such as swimming, hiking and walking.
 Autumn is a beautiful time of year where we live, so get out there and make the most of it.

-Reviewed by: Dr. Michael Rosen, Cameron Orthopaedics
+Reviewed by: Dr. Michael Rosen, Cameron Orthopedics

-Reviewed by: Taryn Kaiser, Cameron Orthopaedics
+Reviewed by: Taryn Kaiser, Cameron Orthopedics

 ©2019 Cameron Memorial Community Hospital